 Many blogs and large traffic sites rely on advertising as their primary source of income.
-This might include Google AdSense, Affiliate Ads, or Direct Ad sales.
+This might include Google AdSense, AdSense alternatives, Affiliate Ads, or Direct Ad sales.
 The one problem that many encounter is that advertising is a monetization strategy that’s hard to maintain and difficult to manage.
 Fiddling with your AdSense code and your WordPress theme can quickly become a nightmare for many.
-And have you even tried keeping track of the banners you sell on your website?
+And have you ever tried keeping track of the banners you sell on your website?

 Fortunately, you can easily fix these problems if you set up a professional ad management plugin on your WordPress site.
 And don’t forget to optimize your ads for mobile.
 According to a study by WordStream, mobile ads have a 40% higher CTR than desktop ads.
-Here’s a detailed comparison of the 6 best WordPress advertising plugins that can help you boost your blog revenue by providing an all around better ad management solution.
+Here’s a detailed comparison of the 6 best WordPress advertising plugins that can help you boost your blog revenue by providing an all-around better ad management solution.

 If you are looking for a solid and well-developed WordPress advertising plugin, we highly recommend starting with Ad Inserter.
 It currently has 40,000+ active installs with 4.9 out of 5-star rating.
 This is probably one of the most well-maintained plugins on the repository and the developer, Igor, is very active in the support forums.

 One great thing about this plugin is that it lets you insert ads at any point in your post.
 You can do it before/after the post content, or even by a % of the way down your content (or the number of paragraphs).
 Perhaps you want an ad after the free three paragraphs, this can do that.
 It is all automatically set, there are no shortcodes you have to mess with.
 It is also very easy to exclude specific pages and post if perhaps you don’t want an ad to show up.

 - Syntax highlighting editor

 - Code preview with a visual CSS editor

 - Manual insertion: widgets, shortcodes, PHP function call